biostatShao/HERCULES/README.md

 Python owns configuration, orchestration, manifests, checkpoints, and external process handling.
 R is used only for the final validated ensemble procedure.

-## Scientific validation status

-The implementation is executable end to end on the validated Linux platform.
-The corrected package passed 66 automated tests.
-Quantitative and binary examples completed end to end, and the quantitative example also completed from a clean wheel installation outside the source checkout.
-A table-by-table comparison between the corrected editable installation and corrected wheel installation covered M1/M2 scores and posteriors, M3, and ensemble outputs;
-every compared numeric value had a maximum absolute difference of `0.0`.

-The corrected quantitative example completed in 68.94 seconds with 249,556 KiB peak resident memory and produced R2 = 0.0577308741972629.
-The corrected binary example completed in 19.32 seconds with 216,928 KiB peak resident memory and produced AUC = 0.683862433862434.
-These values validate packaging and deterministic execution, not scientific performance on real data.

-The final reported mean `tau_beta` matched `mean(1/var_prior)` from the stage-specific input to float32 output precision: absolute differences were approximately `8.2e-7` for M1 and `1.1e-6` for M2.

-One historical M3 comparison passed at `rtol=1e-8, atol=1e-10`.
-Historical M1
-and M2 replays retained exact schemas and SNP order but did not pass the predefined float32 tolerance.
-Raw annotation-to-per-SNP preprocessing remains an upstream input-preparation responsibility.
-The example FastGWA files use normal association P values in `P` and positive synthetic variances in `var_prior`.

-The recovered M3 source currently contains no ancestry-bridging `lambda` parameter and no Beta or Uniform prior for such a parameter.
-Therefore no unverified lambda implementation has been added.
-Aligning a manuscript `lambda ~ Uniform(0,1)` description with executable code requires the original analysis source (including its lambda updates) or a separately authorized and numerically validated scientific implementation.

-Therefore:

-> The refactor was designed to preserve the identified scientific defaults,
-> but full scientific equivalence has not yet been demonstrated.

-See [VALIDATION.md](VALIDATION.md) for the executed checks and their limits.

 ## License and attribution

 HERCULES is distributed under the MIT License.
 Required upstream copyright and